glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 c = a + b;
 ```

-The scanning process removes unnecessary characters, such as whitespace and semicolon that acts as end of line.
-For example, in the first line of code, we will obtain the token `a`, `=`, `5`.
+The scanning process removes unnecessary characters, such as whitespace, newline character, and semicolon that acts as end of line.
+For example, in the first line of code, we will obtain the tokens `a`, `=`, `5`.
 The `a` doesn't correspond to any keyword of the language, so it is considered as an identifier that comes from the user.
 The `=` is the assignment operator that indicates right-hand side value is assigned to left-hand side identifier.
 The `5` is a literal number, suppose it is an integer.

 The language will need a grammar to describe what a valid expression is.
 The grammar for this language is specified with [BNF](/programming-language-theory/syntax#bnf).
-This will be explained more later at [basic syntax](/programming-language-theory/syntax#basic-syntax).
+This will be explained more later at [syntax](/programming-language-theory/syntax).

 ```
 <assignment> ::= <identifier> = <expression>